stolksdorf/Archetype/README.md

 ## Inhertiance

-`.instance(args)` - Returns a new instance of the Obj, calling it's initialize function passing the args along
+`.create(args)` - Returns a new instance of the Obj, calling it's initialize and each of it's prototype's initialize

 `.extend(methods)` - Returns a new instance of Obj, with the given methods mixed in.

 `.mixin(methods)` - Mixes in the given methods to the object and returns it.

-`.super(methodName, args)` - Calls the given methodName with the args, if it exists somewhere in the prototype chain
+`.super()` - Intelligently returns the object's prototype, useful for calling overwritten functions

 ## Events